-Share your views and opinions with fellow AP readers every week on the AP Inbox pages.
+Share your views and opinions with fellow AP readers every week on the AP Inbox pages of the magazine.

-If yours letter is chosen as Letter of the Week* you’ll win a great shockproof, waterproof and dustproof 5-Proof Technology 16GB Samsung Orange SDHC Plus memory card offering up to 48MB/sec transfer speed.
+If your letter is chosen as Letter of the Week* you’ll win a great shockproof, waterproof and dustproof 5-Proof Technology 16GB Samsung Orange SDHC Plus memory card offering up to 48MB/sec transfer speed.